scylladb/scylla-migrator/docs/source/configuration.rst

 Savepoints
 ----------

-When migrating data from Apache Cassandra or DynamoDB, the migrator is able to resume an interrupted migration.
+When migrating data from Apache Cassandra or DynamoDB, the migrator is able to :doc:`resume an interrupted migration </resume-interrupted-migration>`.
 To achieve this, it stores so-called “savepoints” along the process to remember which data items have already been migrated and should be skipped when the migration is restarted.

 .. code-block:: yaml

   savepoints:
-    # Whe should savepoint configurations be stored?
+    # Where should savepoint configurations be stored?
 This is a path on the host running
     # the Spark driver - usually the Spark master.
     path: /app/savepoints
-    # Interval in which savepoints will be created
+    # Interval at which savepoints will be created
     intervalSeconds: 300

 ----------